Project-X-Mods/coffeelinux/README.md

 12. FirewallD (Better configuration than the standard one)

+13. Official Valve Kernel used in SteamDeck.

+14. Official SteamDeck Steam-Client (Desktop Version)

+** VAAPI requires copying microsoft-edge-stable-flags in /opt to your .config folder **
 Note: This is designed for PCs with UEFI, Intel CPUs, and AMD CPU/GPUs, nvidia install is hit or miss tbh.

 Note-2 You will have to use fdisk to prepare your drive during installation.